 Home is….where I park my backpack!
-Living the life of a traveling scuba diving instructor requires a high level of adaptability, flexibility and an open mind.
+Living the life of a travelling scuba diving instructor requires a high level of adaptability, flexibility and an open mind.

 Comforts are not always available and most of the time hot water is considered a luxury (that is of course if there is any hot water anyway).

 Not to mention the possibility of little annoying housemates such as jungle mice and ants.

 Some might think: “Awww!!
 Gross!”.
 But I can assure you it is not that bad.
 However, it is mostly up to oneself to make the most out of a place and make it home.

 The Green House